Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-02/week-02-agenda.md

 - Approval of last minutes - Did everyone read the minutes from the previous meeting?
 (0 min)
 - Announcements by the TA (1 min)
 - Presentation of the current app to TA (1 min)
-- Talking Points: (Inform/ brainstorm/ decision making/ discuss)
+- Talking Points: (Inform/ brainstorm/ decision-making/ discuss)
 - <Agenda - code of conduct> (10 min)
 - <Agenda - everyone should check the software prerequirisites> (5 min)